-Moderna Covid-19 vaccine is expected to work by preparing the body to defend itself against infection with the coronavirus SARS-CoV-2.
-The virus uses a protein on its outer surface called a spike protein to enter the body's cells and cause disease.
-Moderna Covid-19 vaccine contains the genetic instructions (mRNA) to produce the spike protein.
-The mRNA is covered in small lipid (fat) particles that help deliver the mRNA into the cells and prevent it from being degraded.
-When a person is given the vaccine, their cells will read the genetic instructions and produce the spike protein.
-The person's immune system will then treat this protein as foreign and produce natural defences - antibodies and T cells - against it.
+COVID-19 Vaccine AstraZeneca is expected to work by preparing the body to defend itself against infection with the coronavirus SARS-CoV-2.
+This virus uses proteins on its outer surface, called spike proteins, to enter the body's cells and cause disease.

+COVID-19 Vaccine AstraZeneca is made up of another virus (of the adenovirus family) that has been modified to contain the gene for making the SARS-CoV-2 spike protein.
+The adenovirus itself cannot reproduce and does not cause disease.
+Once it has been given, the vaccine delivers the SARS-CoV-2 gene into cells in the body.
+The cells will use the gene to produce the spike protein.
+The person's immune system will treat this spike protein as foreign and produce natural defences - antibodies and T cells - against this protein.
 If, later on, the vaccinated person comes into contact with SARS-CoV-2, the immune system will recognise the virus and be prepared to attack it: antibodies and T cells can work together to kill the virus, prevent its entry into the body's cells and destroy infected cells, thus helping to protect against COVID-19.